 There are multiple regulations affecting flow through the Delta.
-For example, the 2006 Bay-Delta Water Quality Control Plan (Bay-Delta Plan), as amended in 2018 (State Water Resources Control Board 2006, 2018) includes flow and water quality regulations to benefit fish and wildlife, municipal and industrial use, and agriculture.
+For example, the State Water Board Bay-Delta Plan (2018) includes flow and water quality regulations to benefit fish and wildlife, municipal and industrial use, and agriculture.
 These include Delta export constraints and inflow, outflow, and salinity objectives (including February-June X2 requirements).
-The 2019 USFWS Biological Opinion (U.S. Fish and Wildlife Service 2019) and 2020 DWR Incidental Take Permit for the SWP (California Department of Fish and Wildlife 2020) include additional operational regulations that affect Delta flows including management of reverse flow in Old and Middle Rivers toward the export pumps, modified operation of the Delta Cross Channel gates for fish protection, San Joaquin River inflow to export ratio requirements, fall X2 requirements, and additional Delta outflow.
+The 2019 USFWS Biological Opinion and 2020 DWR Incidental Take Permit include additional operational regulations that affect Delta flows including management of reverse flow in Old and Middle Rivers toward the export pumps, modified operation of the Delta Cross Channel gates for fish protection, San Joaquin River inflow to export ratio requirements, fall X2 requirements, and additional Delta outflow.
 These regulations often limit Delta exports by the SWP and CVP directly or indirectly as the SWP and CVP facilities are operated to comply with the requirements.
-To meet the Delta water quality objectives and water rights requirements of users located upstream of the Delta, the CVP and SWP are operated in a coordinated manner in accordance with the Coordinated Operation Agreement (Appendix 4A).
+To meet the Delta water quality requirements and water rights requirements of users located upstream of the Delta, the CVP and SWP are operated in a coordinated manner in accordance with the Coordinated Operation Agreement (Appendix 4A).